JensGBG/finans-mc/README.md

 In code_and_plots:
 bond_calculation_code.R: Contains code for calculating which bonds to buy.
-ground_calculation_code.R: Contains code for calculating which grounds to buy and whether or not to build houses.
+ground_calculation_code.R: Contains code for calculating which grounds to buy and whether or not to build houses. rules.pdf: More detailed rules of the game in Swedish